jknapka/DrosophilaGRN/README.md

 The target gene's level will be set to the corresponding tlevel value (interpolated from the range [1..maxtlevel], and the "house noise" model will be applied to possibly change the target level according to the value in the noise column.
+The finctional relationship indicated by this plan for EB cells is:

+1/3 -> 1/10
+2/3 -> 3/10
+3/3 -> 10/10

+which will subsequently be linearly interpolated to the range of levels actually discovered by Ckmeans for randomly-selected source and target genes in the "real" data.

 When simulating expression data for any other cell type, the OTHER row is used.
 A source level is chosen at random, and the target level is always 1.
 However, since the noise value is 1.0, the effect is that a level will be chosen uniformly at random from the target gene's range of quantized levels.
-Thus, this plan simulates an interaction with a strong signal for EB cells, and random expression data for all other cell types.
+Thus, this plan simulates an interaction with a strong exponential-shaped signal for EB cells, and random expression data for all other cell types.